fernandokokocha/new_catan/README.md

 To run:

-`bundle exec mutant --include lib --use rspec 'Catan'`
+`bundle exec mutant --use rspec 'Catan'`

-The last argument is a pattern (could contain a '*' wildcard) for filenames to test against.
+The last argument is a pattern (could contain a '*' wildcard) for names (class and methods) to mutate.

 ## Other quality tools